lancepants/notes/dynamo.rst

 This ensures availability even in the event of network segmentation or server failures, at the expense of resiliency.
 For applications requiring the highest level of availability, you can set W (minimum number of confirmed writes) to 1, which ensures that a write is accepted so long as a single node has durably written the key to its local store.
 In practice, most applications set W to 2 or more.
 More details about N, R, and W later.

+.. _dynamo-merkle:

 Merkle Trees
 ^^^^^^^^^^^^
 Hinted handoff works best if system membership churn is low and server/network problems are transient.
 Should that not be the case and some scenario occurs where a node fails forever before it can pass back its hinted replica to the proper node, dynamo uses a replica synchronization method involving Merkle Trees.

 A Merkle tree is a hash tree where each leaf is the hash of an individual key.
 Parent nodes higher in the tree are hashes of their respective children.
 So let's think of a merkle tree with 20 leaves, a parent responsible for 4 leaves each, and a grandparent (root) responsible for those 5 parents.
 If a node wants to know whether another node has the same keys as them, they just need to compare each others root (grandparent) hashes.
 If they differ, then they can check the next level down for differing hashes.
-They may only find 1 out of 5 different, and can then compare the hashes of each leaf to see what is different or missing.
+They may only find 1 out of 5 different, and can then compare the hashes of each leaf in only that 1 branch to see what is different or missing.
 This allows an efficient comparison of data without having to scan through every value.

 In Dynamo, each node maintains a separate Merkle tree for each key range that it hosts (ie: a Merkle tree for every virtual node).
 This allows nodes to exchange the root node of the Merkle tree with all other nodes which have the same key ranges (virtual nodes) in common.
 The disadvantage with this approach is that when a node joins or leaves the system/virtual nodes are redistributed, key ranges change and require the tree to be recalculated.
 Mitigation of this effect is discussed later on.